History of Libya under Muammar Gaddafi: Administrative reforms

 All legislative and executive authority was vested in the GPC.
 This body, however, delegated most of its important authority to its general secretary and General Secretariat and to the General People's Committee.
 Gaddafi, as general secretary of the GPC, remained the primary decision maker, just as he had been when chairman of the RCC.
 In turn, all adults had the right and duty to participate in the deliberation of their local Basic People's Congress (BPC), whose decisions were passed up to the GPC for consideration and implementation as national policy.
 The BPCs were in theory the repository of ultimate political authority and decision making, embodying what Gaddafi termed direct "people's power".
 The 1977 declaration and its accompanying resolutions amounted to a fundamental revision of the 1969 constitutional proclamation, especially with respect to the structure and organization of the government at both national and subnational levels.

 Continuing to revamp Libya's political and administrative structure, Gaddafi introduced yet another element into the body politic.
 Beginning in 1977, "revolutionary committees" were organized and assigned the task of "absolute revolutionary supervision of people's power"; that is, they were to guide the people's committees, "raise the general level of political consciousness and devotion to revolutionary ideals".
 In reality, the revolutionary committees were used to survey the population and repress any political opposition to Gaddafi's autocratic rule.
-The Revolutionary Committees had been resembling similar systems in totalitarian countries; reportedly, 10 to 20 percent of Libyans worked in surveillance for these committees, a proportion of informants on par with Ba'athist Iraq under Saddam Hussein or Juche Korea under Kim Jong Il, with surveillance taking place in government, in factories, and in the education sector.
+The Revolutionary Committees had been resembling similar systems in totalitarian countries; reportedly, 10 to 20 percent of Libyans worked in surveillance for these committees, a proportion of informants on par with Ba'athist Iraq and Juche Korea, with surveillance taking place in government, in factories, and in the education sector.
 They also posted bounties for the killing of Libyan critics charged with treason abroad.
 Opposition activists were occasionally executed publicly and the executions were rebroadcast on public television channels.

 Filled with politically astute zealots, the ubiquitous revolutionary committees in 1979 assumed control of BPC elections.
 Although they were not official government organs, the revolutionary committees became another mainstay of the domestic political scene.
 As with the people's committees and other administrative innovations since the revolution, the revolutionary committees fit the pattern of imposing a new element on the existing subnational system of government rather than eliminating or consolidating already existing structures.
 By the late 1970s, the result was an unnecessarily complex system of overlapping jurisdictions in which cooperation and coordination among different elements were compromised by ill-defined authority and responsibility.
 The ambiguity may have helped serve Gaddafi's aim to remain the prime mover behind Libyan governance, while minimizing his visibility at a time when internal opposition to political repression was rising.